 Just beyond the fortress walls, another local icon awaits: the Pont Vieux, the oldest of the city’s seven bridges and indeed one of the oldest remaining medieval bridges in all of France.
 A stroll across this stone walkway is like a trip through time.
 On the other side lies Ville Basse, Carcassonne’s so-called “new” town, which features modern boutiques, outdoor cafés, and restaurants serving up savory cassoulet, the traditional casserole of pork and white beans that originated in Carcassonne.

-Enjoy an aerial oveview of the walled French city of Carcassonne—our pre-trip extension.
+Enjoy an aerial overview of the medieval walled French city of Carcassonne.

 Set on the confluence of two rivers, the Adour and Nive, Bayonne has often been called one of the prettiest cities in southern France.
 Perfect for exploring by foot, Bayonne beckons with its charming half-timbered houses, meandering cobblestone streets, and bevy of lovely bridges—five total—that span the two rivers.
 Locals and visitors alike enjoy walking through the Old Town, popping into the many shops and cafes, and soaking up Bayonne’s rarified atmosphere.